 The Board of Trustees of the Lansdowne Public library consists of seven members and one Borough Council liaison.
 The Library Board Meetings are regularly scheduled at 7:30 P.M. on the third Tuesday of each month, except July and August.
 The meetings are held at Lansdowne Borough Hall (12 E. Baltimore Avenue, Lansdowne, PA 19050).

 Donald Fry, Neil Ronk,

 Are you passionate about libraries and the role the Lansdowne Library plays in the Lansdowne community?
 The Lansdowne Public Library Board of Trustees is seeking applications from interested Lansdowne residents to serve on the Library Board.
 The Library Board is a seven member body responsible for determining policy, providing fiscal and physical oversight, and long range planning in order to provide the best possible library service to the Lansdowne community.
-The Board of Library Trustees of the Lansdowne Public Library meets on the third Tuesday of the month at 7:30 p.m at the 20th Century Club (84 S. Lansdowne Avenue, Lansdowne, PA).
+The Board of Library Trustees of the Lansdowne Public Library meets on the third Tuesday of the month at 7:30 p.m at Lansdowne Borough Hall (12 E. Baltimore Avenue, Lansdowne, PA).
 In addition, there are occasionally other planning sessions, workshops and attendance at community meetings.

 The Library Board wishes to send its deepest sympathy to the family of Betty Marlino.

 Betty passed away on October 15, 2019.
 Betty was President of the Board of Directors of the Lansdowne Public Library for 32 years, spearheading a campaign to fund a new library, which was dedicated October 15, 1983.

 Betty Marlino was an integral part of the Lansdowne community.